molgenis/GCC/.github/ISSUE_TEMPLATE/feature_request.md

 - [] ...

-**Proposed changes/demo**
+**Proposed demo when done**
 A clear and concise proposal of what the demo might show:
 - [] ...

-**Requirements and consideratioins**
+**Requirements and considerations**
-A clear and concise description of any alternative solutions or features you've considered.
 - [] ...

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context, alternative solutions you considered or screenshots about the story here.